1. Photo © Michael Garnett, taken from the Time Out London Flickr group

 Many a tourist and local alike know the iconic façade of Buckingham Palace, standing grandly at the end of The Mall.
 But it was only in 1913 that this epic addition was made, by King George V and Queen Mary.
 Before that, in 1633, the palace wasn’t even royal – it belonged to Lord Goring, who was forced to hand over ownership to the Royal Family (under King George III) due to a flaw in his contract.
 Whoops!

-Still, if it weren’t for Lord Goring’s poor knowledge of residential law in seventeenth-century Britain, who knows where the Queen and co would reside.
+Still, if it weren’t for Lord Goring’s poor knowledge of residential law in seventeenth-century Britain, who knows where the King and co would reside.
 And as for greeting great hordes of onlookers from that renowned balcony, they have Queen Victoria to thank for that.
 She requested a large balcony from which she could send off and welcome back her troops.
 To this day, this is where the Monarch and Royal Family appear for a wave on big occasions.

 However, it’s not just major events that’ll see the Royal Family at work here.
 Buckingham Palace is the genuine HQ for the Monarchy and meetings take place daily here, as well as ceremonial occasions with international heads of state.
-Plus, the Queen and the Duke of Edinburgh actually live here, but they’re on a very private side of the Palace, so don’t count on a a chance encounter.
+Plus, the Queen and the Duke of Edinburgh actually live here, but they’re on a very private side of the Palace, so don’t count on a chance encounter

 Read our full guide to visiting Buckingham Palace